dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 necessarily as the optimal number of workers.
 In practice, performance may saturate at a lower thread count due to factors such as contention on the shared queue, the underlying storage device, or limitations imposed by the file system itself.
-In particular, different storage technologies may scale quite differently: modern NVMe SSDs can often sustain higher degrees of concurrent access than mechanical drives.
+In particular, different storage technologies may scale quite differently: modern NVMe SSDs are designed to handle significantly higher degrees of concurrent access than mechanical drives.
 </div>

 As an example, on a system equipped with an 11th Gen Intel Core i5-1135G7 processor running at 2.40 GHz,